GongSakura/donot-forget/docs/shell/variable.md

 <br/>

 - **Environment variables**
-    - They are **scoped** in the entire shell process and its subprocesses, global variables can become environment variables by exporting.
+    - They are **scoped** in both the main process and subprocesses of current shell, global variables can become environment variables by exporting.
-    - Use ` env ` or ` printenv ` to check whether a variable is the environment variable.
+    - Use ` env ` or ` printenv ` commands to check whether a variable is the environment variable.
     ```bash showLineNumbers
     # script1.sh
     v="Hello Shell"
     export v

     # in terminal
-    ./script1.sh    # execute script1.sh
+    source script1.sh       # execute script1.sh in main process
-    env             # Now, v=Hello Shell is in the output
+    env                     # Now, "v=Hello Shell" is in the output
-    printenv        # Now, v=Hello Shell is in the output
+    printenv                # Now, "v=Hello Shell" is in the output

     # script2.sh
-    echo $v         # print out "Hello Shell", because it became an environment variable
+    echo $v                 # print out "Hello Shell", because it's a environment variable, and visible

+    # in terminal
+    sh script2.sh           # execute script2.sh in subprocess, print out "v=Hello Shell"
     ```

 ## Reference